On Tuesday, the 3rd of April, I was doing math in my…

 For example, a sitemap can help visitors quickly locate the appropriate section, subsection, brand, or product.

 If you create one, you can show your section and product structure.
-Still, you can highlight important pages, such as shipping information, recent deals, company information, etc.
+Still, you can highlight important pages, such as shipping information, recent deals, and company information.

 Some stores duplicate what is on their main site menu and place it on the sitemap:

-It is not as helpful as making a more detailed sitemap, which customers may find more straightforward to use than a menu.
+It is not as helpful as a more detailed sitemap, which customers may find easier to use than a menu.
 Consider the following:

-We hope you now better understand sitemaps on Shopify, how they work, and what you need to do to correctly index your pages.
+We hope you now better understand sitemaps on Shopify, how they work, and what you need to do to index your pages correctly.

 What Are NoFollow and NoIndex?